wagtail/wagtail/docs/topics/pages.md

 # Page models

 Each page type (a.k.a. content type) in Wagtail is represented by a Django model.
-All page models must inherit from the `wagtail.core.models.Page`{.interpreted-text role="class"} class.
+All page models must inherit from the [`wagtail.core.models.Page`](wagtail.core.models.Page) class.

 As all page types are Django models, you can use any field type that Django provides.
-See `Model field reference <django:ref/models/fields>`{.interpreted-text role="doc"} for a complete list of field types you can use.
-Wagtail also provides `~wagtail.core.fields.RichTextField`{.interpreted-text role="class"} which provides a WYSIWYG editor for editing rich-text content.
+See [Model field reference](https://docs.djangoproject.com/en/3.1/ref/models/fields/) for a complete list of field types you can use.
+Wagtail also provides [`wagtail.core.fields.RichTextField`]() which provides a WYSIWYG editor for editing rich-text content.

 ::: {.topic}
 **Django models**